giotto-ai/gtda-docs/dev/_sources/theory/glossary.rst

 elements in :math:`\bigcup_{n\geq1} V^{\times n}` such that:

 #. for every :math:`v` in :math:`V`, the tuple :math:`v` is in :math:`X`
-   and

 #. if :math:`x` is in :math:`X` and :math:`y` is a subtuple of
    :math:`x`, then :math:`y` is in :math:`X`.

-With appropriate modifications the same terminology and notation introduced for applies to directed simplicial complex.
+With appropriate modifications the same terminology and notation introduced for ordered simplicial complex applies to directed simplicial complex.

-.. _chain complex:
+.. _chain_complex:

 Chain complex
 -------------